sigma-s/100-Days-of-Code/log.md

 ### Days 98: Tuesday May 30, 2017

 **Today's Progress**
-- continued through fCC Beta Javascript section
+- Continued working through fCC Beta Javascript section
 - Continued working on Landing Page

 **Thoughts**
-Oh, I didn’t see you there.
-Why hello, world.
+Oh, I didn’t see you there. `console.log("Why, Hello, World.");`

 So the question of the day is how does one spend day 98 of #100DaysOfCode?
 Two days away from a triumphant celebration of persistence and excellence?
 And how does one feel with all of this new knowledge?